When opportunity comes to your door, you must raise your hand and say, "Sí por favor!"

 When listing your skills, don't just think of education, a diploma or certification.
 Think of the things you have learned along the way.
 Some things you were taught in doing and some you learned by failing and then figuring it out.

 For example, when I first started as a restaurant manager, I had to deal with client upsets as one of the main activities of my job.
 I was the manager that got called upon most to handle angry guests.
-I did not have a Hospitality degree like some of my fellow managers.
+I did not have a hospitality degree like some of my fellow managers.
 For the most part, I was pretty good at this just based on prior years of experience in the industry.
 What bartender or server has never had to cut someone off, even a very rich and entitled someone, and gotten an irate verbal smack-down a few times?
 Eventually you grow a thick skin and you learn to handle all types of people.
-Still, as a new manager there were those table calls that I did not handle well.
-They left me feeling totally defeated in the moment.
-However, I turned those moments of defeat into learning opportunities - learned what to do better next time - and that just added notches to my experience belt.
-Eventually, I was training emerging managers how to handle the toughest conversations.

-The skill – Conflict Resolution.
-The school – Doing It University.
+The skill?
+Conflict resolution.
+The school?
+Doing It University.

 What have you learned from having to figure things out?
 If you learned your lessons well, these are now skills you have in your toolbox.
 Write them down!
 Then, note how they are applicable in various roles and situations.

-Third, Positive Visualization.
+Third, positive visualization.
 I know, it sounds hokey, but it works!
 Just ask some of the top Olympic coaches.

 Now that you have a clear vision and you know your strengths and skills, how would you like to see it play out in the movie of your life?
 If you feel apprehensive, visualize how you would totally rock the opportunity at your door.
-SEE yourself taking it on, mastering it and then perhaps even stretch your horizon and go beyond - what would be the next step up from there?
+See yourself taking it on, mastering it and then perhaps even stretch your horizon and go beyond - what would be the next step up from there?
 And the next?

-See yourself doing it, winning at it, and feeling the emotions of success, of accomplishment and especially Gratitude - why not?
-It is totally o.k. to be grateful for gifts yet to come!
+See yourself doing it, winning at it, and feeling the emotions of success, of accomplishment and especially gratitude - why not?
+Itis totally ok to be grateful for gifts yet to come!

-Fourth, and often missed - Once you have said, "Si Por Favor!" to your opportunity,
+Fourth, and often missed - once you have said, "Sí por favor!" to your opportunity:

 Get Busy Getting Wise.